 Explores writings about wilderness and the natural world, giving attention to the relationship between nature and culture.
 Considers a variety of historical perspectives through essays, poetry, book-length nonfiction, novels, and film.
 Examines efforts to rethink the concept of wilderness with respect to law, gender, work, race, and the built environment (e.g., urban forests, gardens, farming) while addressing contemporary concerns for global environmental sustainability.

-(WR 115 and RD 115) or IRW 115 or equivalent placement.
-Audit available.
-This course fulfills the following GE requirements: Arts and Letters/ASOT-B, Arts and Letters/AAS, Arts and Letters/AGS, Arts and Letters/AS, Arts and Letters/AAOT.
+This course fulfills the following GE requirements: Arts and Letters/AAS, Arts and Letters/AGS, Arts and Letters/AAOT, Arts and Letters/AS, Arts and Letters/ASOT-B.